 #43 Renting a car in Jordan is not exactly cheap, but there are some good deals.
 And if compared to taking tours, then it is much cheaper, especially if it is a family trip or a group of 3-5 people.

 So, since our suggestion is to rent a car to get to know Jordan, let’s explore what you need to know to travel in Jordan by car:

 - The car rental process is quite simple and similar to other countries.
 We didn’t come across any relevant specifics.

 - The roads are reasonable – they are paved and can be done with any vehicle.
-But there are a few that have potholes, and therefore attention is always needed.
+But a few have potholes, and therefore attention is always needed.